 You might be used to having an IT department take care of computer problems at the office, but they probably aren’t going to show up to your home office when you have trouble.
 For this, Y-Not Tech Services offers a Managed Service Plan that will help keep you up and running.
 We can also assist in getting all the applications you need for work installed and configured.
 It’s like having your own personal IT department!

-If you require assistance with any of the technology needed for your home office contact Y-Not Tech Services at 403-915-8574 or by using the form below:
+If you require assistance with any of the technology needed for your home office contact book an appointment: